civican/legisinfo/44-1/bills/S-15/bill_text.md

     fails to perform the duty imposed by subsection (2); or

-    promotes, arranges, conducts, assists in, receives money for or takes part in any meeting, competition, exhibition, pastime, practice, display or event at or in the course of which elephants or great apes that are kept in captivity are used, in Canada, for entertainment in a performance.
+    promotes, arranges, conducts, assists in, receives money for or takes part in any meeting, competition, exhibition, pastime, practice, display or event at or in the course of which elephants or great apes that are kept in captivity are used, in Canada, for entertainment in a performance or for conveyance.

   **(2)** Every person who possesses an elephant or great ape that is kept in captivity is under a legal duty to take reasonable measures to prevent the natural breeding of the elephant or great ape.